Brno: Early history

-The Brno basin has been inhabited since prehistoric times, as evidenced by a 2024 discovery of mammoth bones and prehistoric tools dating back 15,000 years.
-Dolní Věstonice, a globally significant Paleolithic site, is located 30 km south of Brno.
-Traces of Neanderthal activity were found at Švédův stůl in the Moravian Karst, 10 km to the northeast.
-The city's direct precursor was a fortified settlement, Staré Zámky, established during the Great Moravian Empire, which was inhabited from the Neolithic Age until the early 11th century.
-The site of the Staré Zámky Hillfort is located 1.5 km northeast of Brno-Líšeň.
-During the Great Moravian period, the Hillfort played a crucial role as a strategic hub, connecting the empire's centre with the ironworks in the Moravian Karst.
-Around the turn of the 9th and 10th centuries, the Hillfort experienced a catastrophic fire.
-Its remnants are protected as an archaeological monument.
+The Brno Basin has been inhabited since prehistoric times, as evidenced by a 2024 discovery of mammoth bones and prehistoric tools dating back 15,000 years.
+This aligns with the region's rich Paleolithic history, which includes nearby sites Dolní Věstonice and Švédův stůl with traces of Neanderthal activity.

+The city's direct precursor was Staré Zámky, a fortified Great Moravian hillfort near Brno-Líšeň inhabited from the Neolithic Age until the early 11th century.
+Serving as a strategic hub connecting the empire's center with regional ironworks, the settlement was destroyed by a catastrophic fire around the turn of the 10th century and its remnants are now a protected monument.